spring-projects/spring-integration-samples/basic/sftp/readme.txt

 Successfully transfered 'readme.txt' file to a remote location under the name 'readme.txt_foo'
 =====

-NOTE: You can see that we are using SpEL via 'remote-file-expression' attribute to define the remote file name by simply appending '_foo' to the original file name.
+NOTE: You can see that we are using SpEL via 'remote-filename-expression' attribute to define the remote file name by simply appending '_foo' to the original file name.